 So the over round is 6.83%

-Another trick sportsbooks use is to have good odds on markets with 2 selections but less competitive odds on 3 way and larger markets because it’s harder to see the value just by looking at the odds.
+Another trick sportsbooks use is to have good odds on markets with 2 selections but less competitive odds on 3 way and larger markets.
+In these markets it’s harder to see the value just by looking at the odds.
 To calculate the overround on a 3 way market like

 |New York Red Bulls||1.70|